 There are no normally recommended spare parts to stock.
+The transducer and electronics are a matched set and therefore are not interchangeable with others.
 Should a spare be needed, a complete unit should be ordered and stocked.

 If fuse replacement is ever needed, for AC powered units, use a Wickman part no. 3730500041 (1⁄2A, fast acting fuse) or equivalent.
 For units powered by 24 Vdc, the fuse is a 1A, slow blow fuse and may be replaced with Wickman part no. 3741100041 or equivalent.